Atlanta United Signs Cooper Sanchez to Short-Term Agreement

 - Atlanta United Signs Cooper Sanchez to Short-Term Agreement - Atlanta United FC

-- Atlanta United Signs Defender Juan Berrocal on Loan - Atlanta United FC
+- TUNE IN: FC Cincinnati Begin Leagues Cup Action Thursday against CF Monterrey - FC Cincinnati

-- FC Cincinnati Visit Inter Miami CF in Quick Rematch with South Florida Foe - FC Cincinnati
+- Five CF Montréal Academy Players Called up to Canada U15 National Team - Club de Foot Montreal

-- New York City FC Signs Forward Sebastiano Musu to a Short-Term Agreement from New York City FC II - New York City FC
+- New York City FC Midfielder Keaton Parks Undergoes Surgery - New York City FC

-- Toronto FC Acquire $50,000 in General Allocation Money from Sporting Kansas City - Toronto FC
+- Colorado Rapids Loan Kimani Stewart-Baynes to Lexington SC - Colorado Rapids

-- Real Salt Lake Back at Home Saturday for Pioneer Day Weekend Celebration vs. San Jose Earthquakes - Real Salt Lake
+- De Paul: "I Want to Write the Most Important Pages of Inter Miami's History" - Inter Miami CF

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.